Frequently Asked Questions

 Will Teak Protector last all year?

-Generally, Teak Protector is expected to maintain the look and colour of teak furniture for an entire season without turning black or grey.
-After a season you may want to re-treat your furniture to ensure that the colour stays bright.
+Teak Protector is generally expected to maintain the look and colour of teak furniture for an entire season without the wood turning black or grey.
+To keep your furniture looking its best, it is recommended to reapply the Protector after each season, ensuring the colour remains vibrant and the wood continues to be protected against weathering and environmental wear.

 How quickly does a Teak Protector take to dry?